Moojuice/Personal_Projects/README.txt

-Hi my name is Kyle.
+﻿Hi my name is Kyle.
 I am a CS Major at Washington University in St. Louis.

 To run programs, you may open the C++ files up yourself, or you can open the debug files and run the application.